eeditiones/jinks/profiles/modern-theme/doc/README.md

 Most frequent tweaks belong in the app's `config.json` under `theme` (palette, fonts, content width)—the same keys documented for [theme-base10](../theme-base10/doc/README.md).

-For visual details not exposed in JSON, edit the CSS custom properties at the top of `resources/css/modern-theme.css` (they map to hooks defined in `theme-base10/resources/css/jinks-variables.tpl.css`).
-Web-component internals go in `modern-theme-components.css`.
+For visual details not exposed in `config.json`, edit the CSS custom properties at the top of `resources/css/modern-theme.css` (they map to hooks defined in `theme-base10/resources/css/jinks-variables.tpl.css`).
+Styles for web-component internals go in `modern-theme-components.css`.

 After changing the profile, regenerate and redeploy the consuming application so `font.css`, `components.css`, and copied assets are refreshed.

 ## Credits

-Visual design developed for the [Correspondence of Mikołaj Serafin](https://e-editiones.org/) edition at the Jagiellonian University Digital Humanities Lab.
+Visual design developed *pro publico bono* by [JinnTec](https://jinntec.de) for the *Correspondence of Mikołaj Serafin* edition.